zhullyb/monyhar/monyhar/docs/cipd_and_3pp.md

 ## What is CIPD?
 * CIPD stands for "Chrome Infrastructure Package Deployment".
 * Its code and docs [live within the luci-go project][CIPD].
-* Chromium uses CIPD to avoid checking large binary files into git, which git does not handle well.
+* Monyhar uses CIPD to avoid checking large binary files into git, which git does not handle well.
 * gclient supports CIPD packages in the same way as git repositories.
 They are specified in [DEPS] and updated via `gclient sync`.
-* You can [browse Chromium's CIPD repository][browse] online.
+* You can [browse Monyhar's CIPD repository][browse] online.

 [CIPD]: https://monyhar.googlesource.com/infra/luci/luci-go/+/main/cipd/README.md
 [DEPS]: /DEPS